 WTC began using ZogoTech so that end users would be able to access and use data without needing to go through Institutional Research.
 “We wanted to move this out of my area and into the hands of the people who really need data to make decisions,” says Britt Canada, Director of Institutional Research.

 ZogoTech has made it possible for WTC to do just that, and in a faster and more efficient manner than they ever thought possible.
-Prior to working with ZogoTech, WTC relied on POISE to pull reports of this nature.
-“POISE is our transactional database, or dynamic database and student information system,” Canada explains.
+Prior to working with ZogoTech, WTC relied on the Student Information System to pull reports of this nature.
 “If I want to do a study of the dual credit students, as long as I stay in that semester, everything works great.
 But at the end of the semester, if they change their status, I can’t pull their data anymore because they are no longer flagged as dual credit.”
 This kind of discrepancy made it difficult to verify the quality of the data and made reporting exceedingly time-consuming.